-International revenue represented approximately 15% of total revenue for the year ended April 30, 2021, 19% of total revenue for the year ended April 30, 2020, and 20% for the year ended April 30, 2019.
-Our international revenue may fluctuate substantially from period to period primarily because we derive these revenue from a relatively small number of customers.
+International revenue represented approximately 19% of total revenue for the year ended April 30, 2023 and 16% of total revenue for the year ended April 30, 2022.
+Our international revenue may fluctuate substantially from period to period primarily because we derive this revenue from a relatively small number of clients.